bsherman/ublue-custom/README.md

 - `sericea-nvidia-custom`

-We build `latest` which currently points to Fedora 38 (Fedora 39 will become latest after it releases and related packages have stabilized).
-Fedora 37 is no longer built here.
-You can chose a specific version by using the `38` or `39` tag instead of `latest`:
+We build `latest` which currently points to Fedora 39 (Fedora 40 will become latest after it releases and related packages have stabilized).
+Fedora 37 and 38 are no longer built here.
+You can chose a specific version by using the `39` or `40` tag instead of `latest`:

     sudo rpm-ostree rebase \
         ostree-unverified-registry:ghcr.io/bsherman/IMAGE_NAME:latest